ninecat-ui/ninecat-ui/doc/markdown/nGrid/en-US/index.md

 From stacked to horizontal arrangement.
 With a single set of Row and Col grid components, a basic grid system can be created, and all columns (Col) must be placed in a Row.

 ### Examples
+**Base grid**：From stacked to horizontal arrangement.
+With a single set of Row and Col grid components, a basic grid system can be created, and all columns (Col) must be placed in a Row.
 :::demo
 ```html
 <template>